wanghaisheng/responsive-landing-page-starter/content/blog/en/pushing-on-a-retrospective-of-q1-2022-at-vonage.md

 #### Interactive Broadcast Beta Announced

-Our Developer Advocate Garann Means [wrote an article on lessons learned after two years of Virtual Conferences](https://learn.vonage.com/blog/2022/03/14/lessons-learned-after-two-years-of-virtual-tech-conferences/) , and how we approached Developer Relations during the time of COVID has certainly been a hot topic.
+Our Developer Advocate Garann Means [wrote an article on lessons learned after two years of Virtual Conferences](https://learn.vonage.com/blog/2022/03/14/lessons-learned-after-two-years-of-virtual-tech-conferences/), and how we approached Developer Relations during the time of COVID has certainly been a hot topic.

 So, given our experiences with conference online platforms and the successes or failures of how they are implemented, what apt timing for the announcement that, as a developer, you can implement your own solution!
-The Vonage Video API now has a big feature update that introduces true _Interactive Broadcast_ experiences for end users.
+The Vonage Video API now has a big feature update that introduces true _Interactive Broadcast_ experiences for end-users.
 [You can find the Press Release here.
 EDIT: LIVE DOCS COPY UNDER EMBARGO](https://docs.google.com/document/d/1Q4Y7KrvGSqDmwYHwS7TrB7Nipgfr7qCm2j8aF3n8wYs/edit).

 Among the features we've released include: